 Equipped with the soil's ability to hold on to water and nutrients, as well as soil test results for the farm, the next consideration is the rate of nutrients to apply.
-There are several methods of determining nutrient amounts to apply, including build-up and maintenance or nutrient removal only.
-Another option is the Marginal Return to Nitrogen (MRTN) method that combines nutrient needs and economics.
-For more information on the MRTN method, review the MSU Extension article "Corn Nitrogen Recommendations"
+There are several methods of determining nutrient amounts to apply, but using a build-up and maintenance approach is recommended.